AltaPay/plugin-wordpress/wiki.md

 - Select the build package (zip file) that contains the plugin
 - Click on Install Now.

-## By searching for the plug-in in the WC Marketplace:
+## By searching for the plug-in on WordPress.org:
-- navigate to Plugins > Add new.
+- Navigate to Plugins > Add new.
-- in the search text box (Search plugins…) type in the keyword "altapay"
+- In the search text box (Search plugins…) type in the keyword "altapay"
 - Wait for the plug-in to be found
 - Once the plug-in has been set to be installed, you should see a message saying "Plugin installed successfully".
 - Click on the Activate Plugin button.